DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

     sns.displot(data = df_arrivals.isna().melt(value_name="missing"), y="variable", hue="missing", multiple="fill", height=10,aspect=1.25)

-    plt.savefig("Visualisation of missing data in columns of the dataset arrivals.csv.png", dpi=100) plt.show()
+    plt.savefig("Visualisation of missing data in columns of the dataset arrivals.csv.png", dpi=100)
 ```
 The first line of code in this function creates a bar chart which helps to visualise the missing values in columns.
-THe height was set to 10 so that the column names are more spaced out and easier to view.
+The height was set to 10 so that the column names are more spaced out and easier to view.
 The chart figure is shown by clicking the link:
 [Bar Chart showing distribution of missing values in columns](data/Visualisation%20of%20missing%20data%20in%20columns%20of%20the%20dataset%20arrivals.csv.png)
 <br/>